little-pinecone/interview-questions/java.md

 **Restrictions**

+With generics, you can't:

-* Cannot Instantiate Generic Types with Primitive Types
+* instantiate Generic Types with Primitive Types
-* Cannot Create Instances of Type Parameters
+* create Instances of Type Parameters
-* Cannot Declare Static Fields Whose Types are Type Parameters
+* declare Static Fields Whose Types are Type Parameters
-* Cannot Use Casts or instanceof With Parameterized Types
+* use Casts or instanceof With Parameterized Types
-* Cannot Create Arrays of Parameterized Types
+* create Arrays of Parameterized Types
-* Cannot Create, Catch, or Throw Objects of Parameterized Types
+* create, Catch, or Throw Objects of Parameterized Types
-* Cannot Overload a Method Where the Formal Parameter Types of Each Overload Erase to the Same Raw Type
+* overload a Method Where the Formal Parameter Types of Each Overload Erase to the Same Raw Type

 [Questions and Exercises: Generics](https://docs.oracle.com/javase/tutorial/java/generics/QandE/generics-questions.html)